icmoore/syscoin-tex/README.md

 ## Latex + research

-This repos contains all syscoin latex documents; the following documents are available:
+This repos contains all syscoin TeX documents; the following documents are available:
 - Syscoin 4.0 whitepaper